FonClive/CCLabs/01-cloudformation/README.md

 Create the *most minimal CFN template possible* that can be used to create an AWS Simple Storage Service (S3) Bucket.

+Now, it's time to create our first s3 bucket using CloudFormation.
+Please be assured that, we will create the stack with very simple bucket and will update our stack gradually to enable some frequently used features as mentioned above.

+Step 1: Prepare Template

+Let's create a simple template for creating an s3 bucket.
+To create an s3 bucket we need a resource of type AWS::S3::Bucket

+And trust me this one single line is sufficient to create a bucket.

+We will need the template ready in a file.
+So-

+ > Open an editor like notepad or notepad++
+ > Copy the content of below code snippet into it.
+Save the file as firstbucket.yaml or anything of your choice ending with .yaml

+Jump to step 2

 - Always write your CloudFormation [templates in YAML](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html).